-On 5 February 2021, the Group issued 55 million new fully paid ordinary shares at an issue price of \$0.05 per share to sophisticated, professional and other exempt investors pursuant to section 708 of the Corporations Act 2001 (Cth) to raise \$2,750,000 (before costs).
-The funds will be applied towards the upcoming RentPay launch and to provide additional working capital for marketing and product development.
+On 27 January 2022, the Group announced that it had completed the placement under ASX Listing Rule 7.1 of 41,666,667 new fully paid ordinary shares at an issue price of \$0.06 per share to professional, sophisticated and other exempt investors under section 708 of the Corporations Act 2001 (Cth) to raise \$2.5 million (before costs).
+The funds were to provide additional working capital for the marketing of both RentPay and rent.com.au and further product development.